dimitri/tapoueh.org/content/post/2026/11/incremental-sort.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-Sorting is expensive.
-A full sort reads every row, builds the sorted output, then lets the query proceed.
-PostgreSQL 13 added *incremental sort*: when the data is already sorted on a prefix of the required key, sort only the tail within each pre-sorted group.
-Combined with `LIMIT`, this can turn an O(N log N) sort into something much closer to O(k log k) where k is the limit.
+`ORDER BY customer_id, order_date` with only an index on `customer_id`.
+PostgreSQL 12 sorts the entire table.
+PostgreSQL 13 reads customers in index order and sorts `order_date` within each customer group as those groups stream in.
+Combined with `LIMIT`, it often touches only a fraction of the rows.
+That is incremental sort.

 <!--more-->
 <!--toc-->